NoridelHerron/MEMORY_MODULE/README.md

 # MEMORY_MODULE

-This module implements a simple instruction memory component for use in a 5-stage pipelined RISC-V CPU, specifically targeting the Instruction Fetch (IF) stage.

 ## Overview

-The `INST_MEM` module is a read-only memory (ROM) that holds 32-bit RISC-V instructions.
-It takes a 32-bit byte address input and outputs the corresponding instruction aligned on 4-byte boundaries.
+This project implements a simple instruction memory module in VHDL, designed to serve the Instruction Fetch (IF) stage of a 5-stage pipelined RISC-V CPU.
+The INST_MEM module acts as a read-only memory (ROM) that outputs a 32-bit instruction based on a 32-bit byte address input.
+Address alignment is enforced on 4-byte boundaries.

-This repository includes:
+## Features
-- VHDL implementation of the instruction memory
+- Read-only 32-bit instruction memory
-- A testbench (`tb_INST_MEM.vhd` or `tb_inst_memory.vhd`) for verifying correctness
-- Example instruction set encoded in RISC-V hex format
-- Waveform and Tcl console output showing pass/fail status
+- Byte-addressable interface with 4-byte alignment
+- Indexed via address bits [9:2] (to support up to 256 instructions)
+- Clean, lightweight architecture for simulation and early development

 ## Project Structure
 MEMORY_MODULE/